D-Kalkan/Custom-Stats-Eco/readme.md

 * Expensive server wide research projects overhaul found on the laboratory
 * Reduced Calories from raw food by 90%
 * Reduced raw food spoilage from roughly 5 to 2 days
-* Added a New Fuel Creosote for Steam Trucks that only Mechanics Crafts
+* Added a New Fuel Creosote for Steam Trucks
+* Creosote is made by Mechanics on the cement Kiln
-* Added a New Fuel Diesel for Modern Trucks that only Industry Crafts
+* Added a New Fuel Diesel for Modern Trucks
+* Diesel is made by Industry Crafts
 * Tallow Potential Energy Increased from 2k to 10k
-* Move Wheat & Corn Ethanol to Milling
+* Move Wheat Ethanol, Corn Ethanol and Corn Starch to Milling

 ### Changes brought forward from previous season ###